FilipeTenedini/p4-Driven-Parrots/README.md

 <h1 id="Aprendizados">🧠 Aprendizados</h1>

-- JavaScript
-- Json
-- Objects
 - Arrays
+- Loops
+  - While and for
-- Insert HTML via JS
+- Insert HTML via JS using Loops and innerHTML with template strings.
 - remove & add Attributes
+- setTimeout & setInterval
+  - The most important functions of this project.
+    - With them I control the time of flip cards and the time when you're playing the game